October 26, 2020

 These recommendations are more important than anything that we, as medical practitioners, can do for you.
 Do not be shy, embarrassed about, or feel that you are above integrating the following recommendations into your daily routine.
 We have attached a link to the CDC website for current information on COVID-19 and a link to a very informative video on preventing the spread of COVID-19.
 The bottom line is the following:

 1) Wash or sanitize your hands regularly when out in public.
 You can use soap and water or an alcohol based hand solution.
 There are videos on appropriate technique at your disposal on the internet.
-Wash your hands for 15 seconds.
+Wash your hands for at least 20 seconds.

 2) If you have to travel on public transportation or are going to an event, dining in a public place, staying or working in a public facility, take along Lysol, bleach or alcohol wipes to wipe down areas within arm’s reach where you are sitting or standing.
 Again this does not take the place of washing your hands frequently while in public but it will make your immediate public spaces safer for you and others.